Tove Jansson & Finland: 7 wonderful ways Finland influenced Tove Jansson’s Moomin world

 4. Finnish food

-“One can’t be too dangerous, if they like to eat pancakes.
-Especially with jam on it.”, Moomintroll once wisely said.
 Aside from pancakes with jam, the Moomin books are filled with traditional Finnish foods like fish, berries, spiced wine, and buns.
-There’s even a Moomins Cookbook for those that want to eat like a Moomin!
+There is even a Moomins’ Cookbook for those who want to eat like a Moomin!

 7 ways Finland influenced the Moomins